On-line booking- password changes:

 Well Woman / Cervical Smear Clinic

 All women aged 25 - 65, who have ever been sexually active need a regular cervical smear test detect any early changes that might lead to cancer later on.
-The PCT invites patients on a routine basis for a cervical smear, blood pressure check, urine test and teaching on breast self-awareness.
-The routine appointments are offered as follows
+The CCG invites patients on a routine basis for a cervical smear, blood pressure check, urine test and teaching on breast self-awareness.
+The routine appointments are offered as follows:

 • Women aged 25 - 49 years - once every 3 years